testinggospels/camouflage/docs/folder-structure.md

 - One response per .mock file.
 - Multiple responses in one .mock file with conditions defined to help Camouflage decide which response should be sent under what conditions.
 (Read Handlebars section for more)
-- Multiple responses sepearated by Camouflage's delimiter i.e. "====" (four equals).
+- Multiple responses separated by Camouflage's delimiter i.e. "====" (four equals).
 Camouflage will pick one response at random and send it to the client.
 An example of this can be found [here](https://github.com/fauxauldrich/camouflage/blob/main/mocks/note/GET.mock){target=\_blank}

-The data you want to put can be easily fetched using a curl command with -i -X flags in following manner.
+The data you want to put can be easily fetched using a curl command with -i -X flags in the following manner.

 Example: